 The Mitchell House

 The Gertrude Mitchell House is a single-family home owned by Trinity and operated as transitional housing for battered women.
-With support from other Episcopal churches in Region XV and the Shelter for Help in Emergency, Trinity has been able to help women rebuild their families and their futures.
+With support from other Episcopal churches in the Charlottesville Region and the Shelter for Help in Emergency, Trinity has been able to help women rebuild their families and their futures.

 An initiative which provides cradle to college and career supports for children in the Westhaven, 10th and Page, and Star Hill neighborhoods.
 Tutors, mentors, gardeners, and office help.

 Love in the Name of Christ (Love INC)

 Love INC helps to bridge the gap between helping hands and people in need.
 Volunteers and a Trinity coordinator are needed.